Pedrexus/blog.phvv.me/programming/vscode-docker-any-language/en-us.md

 ---
 title: How to start programming any language easy and fast
+headline: How to setup vscode and docker to start programming in any language easy and fast
 date: "2020-05-12"
-description: a starter guide with vscode ide for (almost) any language you want to start to learn and develop
+description: a starter guide with vscode and docker for (almost) any language you want to start learning and developing - python, javascript, C#, rust, etc.
 language: english
 category: post
 outdated: false